ReactJS From Zero Part 2: Props, State, Events, and the Render Cycle | ReactJS 從零開始之二:Props、State、Events 同 Render Cycle

 Example 2: Read the Code Slowly

 Before reading the snippet, predict three things: what data enters the component, what event can happen, and what visible output should change.
-After reading it, explain it once in English and once in Cantonese.
+After reading it, explain it back in your own words.
 This habit trains you to understand React code without depending on tutorials forever.

 1